Accredited Online Medical Assistant Certification Programs

 Aspiring administrative medical assistants may find the online program at the University of Arkansas Grantham to be one of the most flexible options.
 This certificate requires the completion of only 18 credits and has monthly start dates so that individuals may begin at any point throughout the year.

 Students in this program will learn essential medical office functions, insurance procedures, medical coding, financial practices, and electronic records management.
-Additionally, They will gain access to the NHA (National Healthcareer Association) portal used to practice, prepare and sit for the Medical Administrative Assistant Certification Exam, allowing them to become Certified Medical Administrative Assistants (CMAA).
+Additionally, They will gain access to the NHA (National Healthcareer Association) portal used to practice, prepare, and sit for the Medical Administrative Assistant Certification Exam, allowing them to become Certified Medical Administrative Assistants (CMAA).

 The curriculum will include courses such as computer software applications in healthcare; medical terminology; healthcare delivery systems; basic diagnosis coding systems; medical assisting; and medical administrative assistant preparation.

-• Location: Little Rock, Arkansas
+• Location: Little Rock, AR

 • Accreditation: Distance Education Accrediting Commission (DEAC)